-Can't come from anyone else.
+Can't come from anyone else

-Losing your specification to a similar product that’s cheaper or simply offers a faster delivery time happens all the time, but that doesn’t make it hurt any less.
+Losing your specification to a similar product that’s cheaper or simply offers a faster delivery time happens frequently but that doesn’t make it hurt any less.
 Especially for smaller companies, the pain is doubled by the amount of resources it took to get the specification in the first place.
 Specifiers cite various reasons for changing products, from cost to lead time, but the bottom line is: your product should be irreplaceable, and to them, it’s not.

 Ever tried to explain to an architect or designer why your product is special or different?
 Then you know how difficult it can be to overcome the commodity perception: that all products/materials are created equal and can be substituted at will.

 So, what can you do?
 You beat the commodity trap.
 We wrote a in depth article about it too.

 A beautiful brand can make even a plain product rise above a sea of competitors.
 Case in point: Morton Salt.
 For years, consumers have happily spent more on a generic product.
 Why?
 Because Morton’s iconic packaging offers an emotional story that customers can imbue with their own meaning.
 Who is the cute little girl with the umbrella?
 What does the tag line “When It Rains It Pours®” even mean?
 The brand image for Morton allows each person to answer those questions, thus transforming something generic and plain into something desired and highly personal.